• Home

 Westinghouse Coke Coolers, “WD” Dry Cooler, First Generation 1947 – 1949

 Westinghouse WD-10 Coca Cola Machine Restoration and Repair.
-This Westinghouse WD-10 Coca Cola Machine arrived with a solid cabinet in nice cosmetic shape, but did not cool
+This Westinghouse WD-10 Coca Cola machine arrived in very rough shape, in need of full restoration

 Touch Here For History of The Westinghouse WD-10 Coke Machine